BBITWestin/CI-CD-Pipeline-Challenges/Auth/AzAD_Setup.md

   - Infact microsoft actually recommends this... see [Migrate from the implicit flow](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-spa#migrate-from-the-implicit-flow).
 - I was still unable to get the spa app registration to work with `Run user flow` but the documentation makes me think this has to do with the limitations of testing it in azure...
 We'll see.

 Takeaway: Use MSAL 2.0+ and DON'T use Implicit grant.
-I just didn't find this recomendation until afterwards.
+I just didn't find this recommendation until afterwards.

 Now lets test the user flow with the web app registration we made.
 ![signup](./images/signup.png)